grosser/ar_after_transaction/Readme.md

 Normally everything gets rolled back when a transaction fails, but you cannot roll back sending an email or adding a job to Resque.

+To illustrate this, suppose you had an `after_create` callback in your model that deliverd an
+e-mail:

+    class User
+      after_create :deliver_created_notification, :create_log_entry, :something_else

+      def deliver_created_notification
+        UserMailer.created(self).deliver  # Cannot be rolled back
+      end

+      def create_log_entry
+        entry = log_entries.create!(logged_changes: changes)  # This will be rolled back end

+      def something_else
+        raise ActiveRecord::Rollback
+      end
+    end

+The e-mail in `deliver_created_notification` will get delivered when you call `User.create!` even though the Rollback in the `something_else` callback caused the record creation to be aborted.

 Install
 =======